motionsplan/motionsplan-dk-jekyll/_posts/2025-04-14-mcdonald-general-bulking-routine.md

 - Ønsker **maksimal hypertrofi** og styrkefremgang
 - Kan tåle et moderat til højt træningsvolumen

 > My generic bulking program is stock in the middle because I’m a middle of the road kind of guy.
 I generically like to see a body part hit about 2X/week with slightly lowered intensity (relative to DC) although higher than Bryan’s HST.
-I recommend about a rep short of failure so that the volume (which is higher per workout than either DC or HST) can be accomplished.
+I recommend about a **rep short of failure** so that the volume (which is higher per workout than either DC or HST) can be accomplished.
 I’m trying to strike a volume between the issues of frequency (for gene expression and protein synthesis), recovery (failure training can burn people out) and progression (I want to see the poundages going up consistently over the cycle).
 >
 > --- [Lyle McDonald](https://www.jcdfitness.com/wp-content/download/Lyle_McDonald_Generic_Bulking_Routine_FAQ.pdf)

+Lyle McDonald lægger vægt på, at den samlede intensitet er lidt lavere end [DoggCrapp](/doggcrapp/), men lidt højere end [HST](/hst-hypertrophy-specific-training/).

 ---

 ## Træningsstruktur og skema
 {: id="program" }

-Programmet følger en fast rækkefølge med en over- og underkropsstruktur:
+Programmet følger en fast rækkefølge med en struktur, hvor vi skifter mellem dage med træning af underkoppen og overkroppen.
+Det kunne se sådan her ud:

 **Eksempel på ugeplan:**